ZJUVAI/Newclid/docs/manual/default_files/rules.rst

      - Description
    * - |r15|
      - :math:`\begin{cases} O\text{ center of circle }ABC \\ OA \perp AX\end{cases} \implies \angle (AX\times AB) = \angle (CA\times CB)`
      - This rule corresponds to r03 in the case the arc is determined by a tangent line.
-An internal angle determining that same arc will be congruent to the angle determining that arc with one leg being the tangent line at the vertex of the arc.
+An inscribed angle determining that same arc will be congruent to the angle determining that arc with one leg being the tangent line at the vertex of the arc.

 .. |r15| image:: ../../_static/images/rules/r15.png
     :width: 100%